uktrade/ci-image-builder/README.md

 Finally, under build, the path to the `ci-image-builder`'s `build.sh` script is defined.

-## Instructions to Deploy a public image
+## Instructions to deploy a public image

 In order to deploy a public image rather than the default private image do the following.